Shipping Information

 – Bacteria

-What is pure and waste water ratio?
+What is the waste-to-pure water ratio?